robertmok/ai-verse/README.md

 A simulation of AI interacting with another AI.

-This application connects with the [Java edition of the AI Verse API](https://github.com/robertmok/ai-verse-api-java) and uses [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) to get real time data from **server-side-events** stream.
+This version of the application connects with the [Java edition of the AI Verse API](https://github.com/robertmok/ai-verse-api-java) and uses [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) to get real time data from **server-side-events** stream.

 ## Features